mohzah/rotopia/README.md

 rotopia
 =======

-A Robot Framework tool for incorporated Robot test cases and subsequently their result into Testopia.
+A Robot Framework tool for incorporating Robot test cases and subsequently their result into Testopia.